sunwu2008/timerOracle/README.md

 Executing SQL
 Getting the latest tasks

-Several Flask routes:
-/: Displays all tasks from the SQLite database.
-/schedule_job: Schedules an SQL task to be run at a specified time.
-/run_now/<task_id>: Executes a specific SQL task immediately.
-/download/<filename>: Downloads the result of an SQL task.
-/get_latest_tasks: Returns the latest tasks in JSON format.

 @app.route('/'): Renders the index.html template and displays all scheduled tasks.
 @app.route('/schedule_job', methods=['POST']): Allows users to schedule tasks by providing an SQL query and a time to run the query.
 The task is then added to the SQLite database and the APScheduler is used to schedule the task.
 @app.route('/download/<filename>'): Allows users to download the result CSV files.